GsDevKit/GsDevKit_upgrade/README.md

 I believe that there are developers using each of these environments and therefore need to be considered when it comes to upgrading.
+The basick idea is that once each of these environments has been upgraded, it should be straightforward for the develper to reload the reast of their projects.

 The following sections provide a bit of information about each of the environments before we get serious about taling upgrade.